AndrettiD/80sMovies/README.md

 This was a fun and exiting project.

+TECHNICAL CHALLENEGES:

+- While we originally intended to, we had difficulty finding a way to keep movies aligned in their original rows while expanding their information and editing panes.
+As it is, the site pushes the following rows down to allow space for these elements.

+POTENTIAL IMPROVEMENTS:

+- User login functionality that can track individual users' movie collections.
+Collections would take the form of an array of movie ID's stored with the user information.

+- A seperate page for each movie's extended details, and screenshots of each movie.
+Right now, all movie information is displayed in dropdown panes.

+- A more detailed and inttuitive "Create Movie" pane, which right now takes the form of a series of horizontal text boxes.

+TRIUMPHS:

+- We obtained an extrremely effective color scheme from colorhunt.co, a minimalist color scheme library organized by date posted as well as times liked.
+We felt that the color scheme we used captured a sense of the bombastic yet aged nature of 80's pop media.

+- The aspect ratios of all movie posters were very similar, allowing us to arrange the titles in a grid without directly editing the images.

 Git Repo link :  https://github.com/AndrettiD/80sMovies

 Click on the link t vivid our site on Heroku :  https://the80smovies.herokuapp.com/